melheffe/rails_version_tagger/README.md

-# rails_version_tagger
+# Rails Version Tagger
 Tagger to maintain Rails version file in sync with Github Tags

-Features:
+### Features:

-Configurable Base branch for commits
+- Configurable Base branch for commits
-Append and Prepend values for version labels Pre-populate release NOTES with diff from the last tag
+- Append and Prepend values for version labels
+- Pre-populate release NOTES with diff from the last tag